mahdiskj/DecisionTree/README.md

 # DecisionTree
-quick decision tree implementation on "loan" data
+quick decision tree and furthurmore random forest implementation on "loan" data

 -----------------------------------------------------------------------------------------------
 This repo contains a very simple model just to practice!